AnyLog-co/documentation/monitoring nodes.md

 </pre>

-## Organizing statistics in a database table
+## Organizing node status in a database table

 Users can use the scheduler to continuously call for statistics and organize the statistics in a database table.
 The format to place statistics in a table is the following: